Félix Auger-Aliassime: 2026: Major quarterfinal set, world No. 4

+At the 2026 Monte-Carlo Masters, Auger-Aliassime became the third player born in the 2000s to reach at least the quarterfinals at all nine ATP Masters 1000 events (after Alcaraz and Sinner), and became the first Canadian player to do so.

+Auger-Aliassime reached the French Open quarterfinals at the 2026 French Open, becoming the first Canadian to reach at least the quarterfinals of all 4 Grand Slams.
+As a result he moved up to a new career-best ranking of world No. 4.
+He lost to 10th seed Flavio Cobolli in four sets.
+Auger-Aliassime lost to Novak Djokovic in the longest QF match ever played at Wimbledon, a 5-set thriller that lasted over 5 hours.

+After the Wimbledon loss, Auger-Aliassime announced he was parting ways with his long-time coach, Frédéric Fontang, who he worked with for 10 years.
+Fontang had coached Auger-Aliassime since he was 16 years old, and the player expressed his "deepest respect, gratitude and admiration for... helping me achieve my goals," and wished Fontang "nothing by the very best" going forward.

 Playing style

 Auger-Aliassime is an all-court tennis player.
 His favorite shot is the forehand, and his favorite tournament is the Rogers Cup, because it is played in his hometown of Montreal.
-His most successful surface is indoor hardcourt, having won seven of his eight titles on it.
+His most successful surface is indoor hardcourt, having won eight of his nine titles on it.
 Auger-Aliassime also possesses a strong serve and moves well around the court.
 He is able to generate power easily off both wings, but is sometimes prone to unforced errors.
 Additionally, he plays with high intensity at each point, which can wear down his opponents during long matches.

 Other ventures

 Auger-Aliassime appears in the tennis docuseries Break Point, which premiered on Netflix on January 13, 2023.
-Since then, rumors of a "Netflix Curse" involving the tournament results of the players featured in the docuseries have been spread across social media platforms.
+Since then, rumours of a "Netflix Curse" involving the tournament results of the players featured in the docuseries have been spread across social media platforms.

 He partnered with BNP Paribas in 2020 to create #FAAPointsForChange, a program that benefits children in the Kara region of Togo, his father's native land.
 In 2023, Auger-Aliassime was named the Arthur Ashe Humanitarian Award Winner by the ATP for that work.
 He chose to continue that work during November 2024, forgoing being part of Team Canada for the 2024 Davis Cup final, and was replaced by Milos Raonic.
 At the beginning of 2025, in further collaboration with BNP Paribas, the program was enhanced to provide excellence scholarships to deserving Togolese university students from disadvantaged rural backgrounds, supporting their academic journey at the University of Lomé.

 Personal life

-From late 2019 onwards, he was in a relationship with model and equestrian Nina Ghaibi, whom he married on September 24, 2025 in Marrakech, Morocco.
+Since late 2019, Auger-Aliassime has been in a relationship with model and equestrian Nina Ghaibi, cousin of Ajla Tomljanovic, whom he married on September 24, 2025, in Marrakesh, Morocco.

 Career statistics

-Grand Slam tournament performance timeline
+Grand Slam performance timeline

-Current through the 2025 US Open.
+Current through the 2026 US Open.